Brown Sugar Bubble Tea

 • Black tea can be prepared ahead of time and stored in your fridge for up to 4 days.

 • Add tapioca balls into the cup when they’re still warm and assemble the drink right away.
-Warm boba has the best texture.
+Warm boba that’s almost hot has the best texture.

-Bubble tea is served with a wide straw and each sip should get you some tapioca balls along with the brown sugar milk tea.
-The tapioca balls are to be chewed.
+• Bubble tea is always served with a wide straw is so that you get a few boba with each sip of the milk tea.
+The tapioca balls should be chewed.

 Brown Sugar Bubble Tea in a clear glass with ice and a wide, black straw.